skip to content

 Cambridge Academy for Science and Technology, Robinson Way (Close to the Junction of Robinson Way and Long Road), CB2 0SZ

 To play: divide the cards in a deck equally between the players, with each player holding their cards in a stack facing them such that they can only see their own top card.
 One player reads out a statistic and their score, e.g. “Amino acids: 298”, and all the other players check the number of amino acids on their top card.
-The person in the group with the highest number of amino acids on their card gets to take each of the cards from the other players and add it to the back of their stack.
+The person in the group with the highest number of amino acids on their card gets to take each of the cards from the other players and add them to the back of their stack.
 They then call the next stat!
 This continues until one person has all of the cards, and they are declared the winner.

-Booking/Registration is: UNAVAILABLE
+Booking/Registration is: RECOMMENDED

 Additional Information